IMScorpio/Arrays/README.md

 # Arrays

-swap the array elements
+swap the array elements,
-max value of array
+max value of array,
-reverse the array
+reverse the array.